cheredia19/life-expectancy-world-bank-1960-2022/README.md

   yAxis="life_exp"
 />

-All countries, regions, and areas recorded a rise in life expectancy at birth in this period except one.
+All countries, regions, and areas recorded a rise in life expectancy at birth in this period **except one**.

-## Improvement rate by country and area
+## Improvement rate by country, region and area

 <FlatUiTable
   data={{